AlexTelon/FlexiCharge-Charge-station-plus/Documentation/Code Explanations (Excluding comments in code)/HARDWARE_FUNCTIONS.md

         import RPi.GPIO as GPIO
         from mfrc522 import SimpleMFRC522

 Why we have the if-statement above the imports are because they can only be downloaded on a Linux based machine.
 So, we don't want to import them unless we are on a linux machine. <br/>
+The hard coded RFID-token is the actuall idToken of the RFID-tag that we have

+            hardcoded_rfid_token = 330174510923

 ### RFID read function